Lon Myers: Professional

 The press in England had cast doubt on Myers' performances, asserting that Americans were deficient in the ability to time races properly, and questioning the accuracy of American watches.
 Myers came out of retirement and became a professional in 1886 to run against English champion Walter George, the world record holder in the mile.
 George had become a professional two years earlier, and had challenged Myers.
 They competed in the "Middle Distance Championship of the World", before thousands of fans at Madison Square Garden.

 Myers beat George at 1,000 yards, 1,320 yards, and 1 mile, and received the $3,000 ($ in current dollar terms) prize.

 The following year Myers faced George in the same contest in Australia at the half, 3/4 and full mile.
 Myers won the first event, and George won the other two.

-Myers died of pneumonia on his 41st birthday, in New York City.
+Myers died of pneumonia on February 16, 1899, in New York City.
+He was buried in Kensico Cemetery.